Still don't have a stimulus check? Here's how to track yours.

 The Internal Revenue Service has delivered 127 million payments worth approximately $325 billion, the agency said.
 But among those still waiting for payments are about 30 million Social Security recipients, who have reached out to CBS MoneyWatch with concerns about delays.

-The House Ways and Means Committee sent a letter to the IRS asking about reported delays in sending payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.
+The delays prompted the House Ways and Means Committee to send letters to the IRS and Social Security Administration asking about the holdup for payments to Social Security, Veterans Affairs and Railroad Retirement Board benefit recipients.

 "Some of our most vulnerable seniors and persons with disabilities, including veterans who served our country with honor, are unable to pay for basic necessities while they wait for their overdue payments," lawmakers on the panel wrote.

 Their prodding appears to have paid off.
-Lawmakers said they received notice from the SSA that the agency sent payment data for 30 million Social Security recipients to the IRS that morning.
-The SSA confirmed the release of the payment information in a separate statement, adding that it had had to work out a "reimbursable agreement with IRS because we received no direct appropriation through" the American Rescue Act for work that's not directly related to its programs or mission.
+On Thursday, the SSA said it had sent payment data for the 30 million recipients, adding that it had had to work out a "reimbursable agreement with IRS because we received no direct appropriation through" the American Rescue Act for work that's not directly related to its programs or mission.

 First recipients

-Among the first people to receive payments are those who bank at some smaller institutions, like the startup bank Current.
+Among the first people to receive payments were those banking at some smaller institutions, like the startup bank Current.
 Some of those people received payments as early as March 12, or only one day after President Joe Biden signed the American Rescue Plan into law.
 That's because those banks used their own balance sheets to credit the money into customer accounts rather than waiting for the official fund settlement date of March 17, which was set by the IRS.

 Millions of customers at bigger banks like JPMorgan Chase and Wells Fargo received their payments on March 17 or later, depending on when the IRS set the payment date.
 But in some cases, people may experience longer delays in getting a stimulus check, including individuals who filed paper tax returns.
 That's because the IRS is basing the payments on a person's most recent tax returns, while the agency also remains backed up in processing paper forms due to the pandemic.